grantmcdermott/etwfe/README.md

-convenience functions that do the work for you. **etwfe** thus provides an R equivalent of the [`JWDID`](https://ideas.repec.org/c/boc/bocode/s459114.html) Stata module and, indeed, shares the same core design elements (albeit with some different internal choices).
+convenience functions that do the work for you. **etwfe** thus provides an R equivalent of the [`JWDID`](https://ideas.repec.org/c/boc/bocode/s459114.html) Stata module and, indeed, shares some of the core design elements (albeit with some internal differences).

 *Note:* While I’ve tested **ewtfe** against common use cases, the package is still under early development and should be considered